mastermel/dccs-to-ynab/README.md

 You'll be asked for the following fields:

 #### Name
 A friendly name to identify this account by.
-Maybe use yours?
+Maybe use your own?

 #### Enable Sync?
 Whether you want to sync transactions for this account when `sync` is run.
 Use `false` if you